-As we discussed in chapter 1, the government is a primary flak producer as well as information source.
+As we discussed in chapter I, the government is a primary flak producer as well as information source.
 This Guatemala episode is an important illustration of the government's efforts to silence competing sources of information.
-It is interesting that the New York Times never mentioned or criticized this sinister campaign, even though it was carried out in the context of a policy protecting mass murderers.
+It is interesting that the New York Times never mentioned or crit.icized this sinister campaign, even though it was carried out in the context of a policy protecting mass murderers.
 We will see in the next chapter that Time magazine cooperated with the campaign, citing Americas Watch only once on Guatemala, but with the qualifying explanation that it is "a controversial group that is often accused of being too sympathetic to the left" (the State Department, on which Time relies very heavily, is never subject to any adjective suggesting any bias).
 The Washington Post (Dec.
 4, 1982) had one back-page article by Terri Shaw, on the Enders letter, which features the State Department charges in the title-"Embassy Sees 'Disinformation' on Guatemala: U.S. Report Says Rights Groups are Used"and in the text.
-The author allows the embassy claim that "the report never was meant to be made public" to stand unchallenged, and never refers to the threat posed to human-rights monitors by the release of such State Department charges.
+The author allows the embassy claim. that "the report never was meant to be made public" to stand unchallenged, and never refers to the threat posed to human-rights monitors by the release of such State Department charges.
 The human-rights groups are allowed to suggest a State Department intent to discredit, but the word "disinformation" is never applied to State Department allegations, and no serious examination of the content of those charges is provided.
 This superficial piece exhausts the sample media's coverage of this State Department campaign.
-The AW report Human Rights in Guatemala: No Neutrals Allowed, which discusses this campaign and the Enders letter, was never mentioned.
+The AW report Human Rights in Guatemala: No Neutrals Allowed, which discusses this campaign and the Enders letter, was never mentioned a propaganda model, these murders should have been of little interest to the U.S. mass media, and this expectation is borne out by evidence.
+As an illustrative comparison, the New York Times had a grand total of four back-page articles on these five murders, whereas, during the same period, the Times had thirty-five articles on the Soviet humanrights activist Natan Sharansky, not all of them on the back pages.
+The proportionality of attention fits well our general propaganda-model analysis of the media's treatment of worthy and unworthy victims.